Autoclave: Air removal

-Stovetop autoclaves used in poorer or non-medical settings do not always have automatic air removal programs.
+Stovetop autoclaves used in poorer or non-medical settings rarely have automatic air removal programs.
 The operator is required to manually perform steam pulsing at certain pressures as indicated by the gauge.

 In medicine

 A medical autoclave is a device that uses steam to sterilize equipment and other objects.
 This means that all bacteria, viruses, fungi, and spores are inactivated.
-However, prions, such as those associated with Creutzfeldt–Jakob disease, and some toxins released by certain bacteria, such as Cereulide, may not be destroyed by autoclaving at the typical 134 °C for three minutes or 121 °C for 15 minutes and instead should be immersed in sodium hydroxide (1N NaOH) and heated in a gravity displacement autoclave at 121 °C for 30 min, cleaned, rinsed in water and subjected to routine sterilization.
-Although a wide range of archaea species, including Geogemma barosii, can survive and even reproduce at temperatures found in autoclaves, their growth rate is so slow at the lower temperatures in the less extreme environments occupied by humans that it is unlikely they could compete with other organisms.
-None of them are known to be infectious or otherwise pose a health risk to humans; in fact, their biochemistry is so different from our own and their multiplication rate is so slow that microbiologists need not worry about them.
+However, prions, such as those associated with Creutzfeldt–Jakob disease, and some toxins released by certain bacteria, such as Cereulide, may not be destroyed by autoclaving at the typical 134 °C for three minutes or 121 °C for 15 minutes and instead should be immersed in sodium hydroxide (1M NaOH) and heated in a gravity displacement autoclave at 121 °C for 30 min, cleaned, rinsed in water and subjected to routine sterilization.
+Although a wide range of archaea species, including Geogemma barossii (Strain 121), can survive and even reproduce at temperatures found in autoclaves, their growth rate is so slow at the lower temperatures in the less extreme environments occupied by humans that it is unlikely they could compete with other organisms.
+None of them are known to be infectious or otherwise pose a health risk to humans.
+Their biochemistry is so different from that of humans, and their multiplication rate is so slow, that microbiologists need not worry about them.

-Autoclaves are found in many medical settings, laboratories, and other places that need to ensure the sterility of an object.
-Many procedures today employ single-use items rather than sterilizable, reusable items.
-This first happened with hypodermic needles, but today many surgical instruments (such as forceps, needle holders, and scalpel handles) are commonly single-use rather than reusable items (see waste autoclave).
-Autoclaves are of particular importance in poorer countries due to the much greater amount of equipment that is re-used.
-Providing stove-top or solar autoclaves to rural medical centers has been the subject of several proposed medical aid missions.